trenztechno/pos-backend/API_DOCUMENTATION.md

 - `gst_percentage`: GST percentage - 0%, 5%, 8%, 18%, or custom (optional, not compulsory for item creation)
 - `veg_nonveg`: `"veg"` or `"nonveg"` (optional)
 - `additional_discount`: Additional discount amount (optional, default: 0)
-- `category_ids`: Array of category UUIDs (breakfast, lunch, dinner, snacks, beverage, desserts, etc.)
+- `category_ids`: Array of category UUIDs (must be vendor's own categories only)
 - `image`: Item image file (optional - item name shown if no image)

 **Note:**
 - `category_ids` is an array - items can belong to multiple categories!
+- **Categories must belong to the vendor** - vendors can only use their own categories (vendor-specific, isolated)
 - Image upload is optional - item names are shown clearly if no image
 - GST percentage is not compulsory during item creation
 - MRP price is MANDATORY for new items